Flexible Working: A Comprehensive Guide for Employers

 Section A: What is Flexible Working?

-For employers, offering flexible working arrangements is both a legal requirement and a key contributor to workforce wellbeing and relations.
+For employers, handling flexible working requests lawfully is a legal requirement and offering flexible arrangements can be a key contributor to workforce wellbeing and relations.

 1. Types of Flexible Working